This post may contain affiliate links. Please read our disclosure policy.

 - I don’t recommend freezing leftovers of this.

 Will you give this bacon and leek pasta a try?
 If you have any questions or want to leave a review, let me know in the comments below!
 You can also tag me #saltandlavender on Instagram.

 - 8 ounces uncooked spaghetti

 - 6 strips bacon cut into small pieces

 - Pepper to taste

 - To prep the leeks: discard the top dark green portion of the leeks, keeping the bulbs.
 Slice the bulbs into rings.
-Add leeks to a colander and rinse them throughly (use your hands to dislodge any stubborn dirt - it may be hidden).
+Add leeks to a colander and rinse them thoroughly (use your hands to dislodge any stubborn dirt – it may be hidden).

 - Boil a salted pot of water for the pasta and cook it al dente according to package directions.